createcandle/configuration-files/boot/firmware/readme.txt

 candle_emergency_backup.txt 	# If possible, creates an emergency backup which will be placed on the SD card as candle_emergency_backup.tar candle_kiosk.txt 		# The URL inside this file will be shown in the browser.
-If it's empty the kiosk browser will not load. candle_kiosk_forced.txt 	# Force the kiosk mode to start on low memory systems (such as the Raspberry Pi 3). keep_browser_session.txt 	# Don't delete browser sessions on boot. cloudless.txt 			# Experimental, to launch the controller even if there is no network at all.
+If it's empty the kiosk browser will not load. candle_kiosk_forced.txt 	# Force the kiosk mode to start on low memory systems (such as the Raspberry Pi 3). candle_reset_browser_session.txt 	# Delete kiosk's browser sessions on boot.
+This will force the user to log into the kiosk browser again. cloudless.txt 			# Experimental, to launch the controller even if there is no network at all.
 Use with the Hotspot addon. nohotspot.txt 			# Aborts hotspot addon launch.
 Useful if that feature somehow causes trouble. hide_mouse_pointer.txt 		# Hides the mouse pointer on the HDMI output.
 Enabled by default.